Utladalen

-Utladalen (or Utladal) is a valley in Årdal Municipality in Vestland county, Norway.
+Utladalen is a valley in Årdal Municipality in Vestland county, Norway.
 It stretches north from the village of Øvre Årdal into the neighboring Luster Municipality.
 The Avdalen and Fardalen valleys branch off of the main Utladalen valley.

 Utladalen is Norway's deepest valley.
 The main valley, when measuring from Øvre Årdal is 25 km long and is surrounded by dozens of mountain peaks that are all more than 2000 m in height.
 From Øvre Årdal, a comfortable walking road has been constructed, funded by voluntary contributions.
 The road passes through the Vetti farm area and crosses the Utla river on four spectacular bridges.
 The walking path ends at one of Norway's tallest waterfalls, Vettisfossen.

 Since Utladalen is considered to be unique in Norway and internationally, the Utladalen Landscape Protection Area was established along with the adjacent Jotunheim National Park in 1980 and covers about 300 km2.
 It includes both the valley and areas that extend both westward and northward to Jotunheim National Park, and eastward to lake Tyin.